Jmathieu14/Portfolio/branch-description.md

-The purpose of this branch is to re-organize my 'my-react-components.js' file into multiple files such that it is easier to modify, update and test each individual component I have made using react.
+The purpose of this branch is to automate the generation of header and footer files as required per testing react files with mocha in node.js